perkowitz/issho/README.md

 # Release notes

+## 2017-11-26 v1.0.5
+- In Beatbox, combine jump and play modes into a single mode.
+Add momentary pitch control and measure clock.
+- In Shihai, a fill button that tells all Sessionizeable modules to play a fill.
+- In Paraphonic, add controller sequencing.
+- Add ValueSettable, which allows an external midi controller to be used for setting values (in addition to the array of 8 buttons).
+- Fix bug in displaying midi channel in Settings.
+- Send midi program change on session load; values set in config.
+- In Paraphonic, replace pattern clear with edit select, to allow editing of patterns that aren't currently playing.

 ## 2017-09-13 v1.0.4
 - In Beatbox, add auto-generated fill patterns that are played when holding down the fill button
 - In Beatbox, add sequencing of pitch bend per pattern step